 Listed education and certifications accurately

-Made sure your resume and application match
+Made sure your resume and online application match